|

 Furthermore, not being entirely

-excluded from creation, Satan and his demons have the power of influence
+excluded from creation, Satan and evil spirits have the power of influence

 over souls in this world.
 Its perfectly fairSatan has the free